Model ordinances for organics management

 Local SEPA reviews

-Local governments may ultimately need to pass an ordinance to comply with parts of the Organics Management Law, including mandatory service.
-If local governments use the model ordinance, a local SEPA review is not required per RCW 70A.207.030.
-Changes to ordinance language that have foreseeable impacts to the natural or built environment may require an additional SEPA review at the local level.
-Local SEPA Lead Agencies should work with city and county staff to complete local reviews when needed.
+Local governments may ultimately need to pass an ordinance to comply with parts of the Organics Management Law, including curbside collection service.
+If local governments use the model ordinances, a local SEPA review may not be required per RCW 70A.207.030.
+Changes to ordinance language that have foreseeable impacts to the natural or built environment will require an additional SEPA review at the local level.

 Contact information